phlowers/mechaphlowers/docs/user_guide/ug_catalog.md

   - Speed: int
   - Generation: int
   - Legendary: bool
+  - Size: float

 columns_renaming:
   - Type 1: First Type
   - Type 2: Second Type
+  - Size: Height

+columns_units:
+  - Height: m
 ```

 - `csv_name`: the name of the csv located in `src/mechaphlowers/data/`
 - `catalog_type`: used for extracting catalog into mechaphlowers object.
 Types currently allowed: 'default_catalog', 'cable_catalog'
 - `key_column_name`: name of the column considered as key index
 - `columns`: list of all columns with their type
-- `columns_renaming`: a dictionary that maps original column names to their new names using the format `original_name: new_name`.
+- `columns_renaming`: a optional dictionary that maps original column names to their new names using the format `original_name: new_name`.
 Type checking is performed before renaming, so "columns" should list the original column names.
+- `columns_units`: an optional dictionary to store the units of the columns.
+If left empty for a column, there is usually a default unit if necessary ([see arrays.py](../docstring/entities/arrays.md)).
+The name of the columns should after the renamed columns, if concerned by `columns_renaming`

 !!! note "Key column"